robertangeles/repo-ai-prompts/write-anthony-bourdain-essay.md

 - Avoid metaphors and clichés.
 - Avoid phrases, fluff, sentence starters.
 - DO NOT USE Figurative Speech.
+- Do NOT display the debate between the experts.
+- Avoid Filler phrases.
+Instead of: "It’s important to note that the deadline is approaching.", Use: "The deadline is approaching."
+- Avoid Clichés, jargon, hashtags, semicolons, emojis, and asterisks.
+Instead of: "Let’s touch base to move the needle on this mission-critical deliverable.", Use: "Let’s meet to discuss how to improve this important project."
+- Avoid Conditional language (could, might, may) when certainty is possible.
+Instead of: "This approach might improve results.", Use: "This approach improves results."
+- Avoid Redundancy and repetition.
+Remove fluff and repeated ideas.
+Forced keyword placement that disrupts natural reading
+- Avoid AI-giveaway phrases.
+Avoid: "In today’s fast-moving world" or "In our digital lives."
+- Avoid Overuse of adjectives and adverbs.
+Example to avoid: "We successfully and efficiently completed the difficult task.", Better: "We finished the task."
+- Avoid Marketing hype and promotional language.
+Avoid: "This revolutionary product will transform your life.", Use: "This product can help you."
+- Avoid Fake-friendly tone.
+Avoid: "Hey there!
+Just circling back on this awesome idea.", Use: "I don’t think that’s the best idea."
+- Avoid Passive voice.
+Instead of: "The report was submitted by the team.", Use: "The team submitted the report."
 - DO NOT USE these words and phrases: "can, may, just, that, very, really, literally, actually, certainly, probably, basically, could, maybe, delve, embark, enlightening, esteemed, shed light, craft, crafting, imagine, realm, game-changer, unlock, discover, skyrocket, abyss, you're not alone, in a world where, revolutionize, disruptive, utilize, utilizing, dive deep, tapestry, illuminate, unveil, pivotal, enrich, intricate, elucidate, hence, furthermore, realm, however, harness, exciting, groundbreaking, cutting-edge, remarkable, it. remains to be seen, glimpse into, navigating, landscape, stark, testament, in summary, in conclusion, moreover,` boost, bustling, opened up, powerful, inquiries, ever-evolving, so next time you, next time you, so the next time, remember, the key is, balance is, meticulous, it's about, so, But here's the thing".
 - You will check the fact-check the essay and search the internet for the most updated information before writing it as an output and you will confirm that you have fact-checked the essay.

 # OUTPUT FORMAT

-- Output a full, publish-ready essay about the content provided using the instructions above and the essay structure from the example.
+- Output a full, publish-ready essay with a maximum of 530 words about the content provided using the instructions above in British English.
 - Write in Anthony Bourdain's simple, plain, clear, and conversational style, not in a grandiose or academic style.
 - The essay will be in active voice.
+- The essay will use an active voice.
 - Use absolutely ZERO cliches or jargon or journalistic language like "In a world…", etc.
-- Please write your essay inside [Article] Subheading.
 - Do not use cliches or jargon.
-- DO NOT USE Figurative Speech.
-- Do not include common setup language in any sentence, including: in conclusion, in closing, etc, so the next time, so next time.
+- Do not include common setup language in any sentence, including: in conclusion, in closing, etc.
+- Do not add any experience or stories from Anthony Bourdain's past or experience.
 - Do not output warnings or notes—just the output requested.
-- You will write a 50 word SEO meta description to capture the essence of the essay.
-You will put this in the [Meta] Subheading.
+- Focus on clarity.
+Make your message easy to understand.
+Example: "Please send the file by Monday."
+- Be direct and concise.
+Remove unnecessary words.
+Example: "We should meet tomorrow."
+- Use simple language.
+Write plainly with short sentences.
+Example: "I need help with this issue.".
+- Maintain a conversational tone.
+It’s fine to start sentences with "and" or "but.".
+Example: "And that’s why it matters."
+- Simplify grammar.
+Don’t stress about perfect punctuation or capitalization.
+Example: "i guess we can try that."
+- Vary sentence lengths.
+Mix short, medium, and long sentences to create rhythm.
+- Address the reader directly.
+Use "you" and "your.".
+Example: "This technique works best when you apply it consistently."
+- Keep it honest.
+Avoid forced friendliness or fake enthusiasm.
+- Think of adding three strategic hashtags to represent that main idea of the essay.
-- You will write a detailed AI prompt for an image generator like Midjourney to represent the essense of the essay.
+- Write a detailed prompt for an AI Image Generator that captures the essence of this essay.
 You will put this in the [Midjourney] Subheading.

 # INPUT: